open-xml-templating/docxtemplater/docs/source/errors.rst

 This happens when a loop would produce invalid XML.

-For example, if you write :
+For example, if you write:

 .. code-block:: text